Our So. Cal. Tri-Counties Branch of the IDA

 Reading , Writing, and Spelling: The Multi sensory Sensory Structured Language Approach. ©1997, 2nd edition 2001.
 The International Dyslexia Association, Baltimore Maryland.

-IDA has a Framework for Informed Reading and Language Instruction – it is available on our IEB website under MEMBERS ONLY LINK
+IDA has a Framework for Informed Reading and Language Instruction – it is available on our website to members under the MEMBERS ONLY LINK